 A year ago, I sat in my nondescript 3rd story office in Los Angeles, staring out the window at the people on the sidewalk below.
-They all moved about, oblivious in their routines, going about their days while I contemplated one the biggest decisions of my life.
+They all moved about, oblivious in their routines, going about their days while I contemplated one of the biggest decisions of my life.

 I had just come back from my honeymoon in Bali, the first proper vacation I had taken in a few years.
 It came, somewhat serendipitously, after the most intense year of my life.
-A year in which I worked harder than I knew I was able of and endured stress levels that I am still shocked my body was able to combat.
+A year in which I worked harder than I knew I was able to and endured stress levels that I am still shocked my body was able to combat.

 Those magical two weeks outside of my office––not thinking about work, enjoying the outdoors, meeting new people, having adventures, going out to meals, spending quality time with my husband, feeling the sun on my face every day, woke me up to what I had been missing.

-There was life happening all around me, and I was so busy working, I felt like I was missing out on it.
+There was life happening all around me, and I was so busy working that I felt like I was missing out on it.
 My brain was having an internal conflict as one side of it was telling me, “Quit your job… get out and see the world… take a risk, live your life… if not now, when?”
 The other, more rational side of my brain was telling that side to shut the f*ck up and be appreciative of what I had.
-After all, I had what I thought was my “dream job.”

 I called my husband and told him, “I think I need to quit my job and I want to move to Bali.”
 After a long pause he replied, “Okay, I’m in.”
 (I knew I married him for a reason!)